jacky-lee/r1-connect-demo-Android/README.md

 2. Next, in the side menu go to Dev Tools > Push Services > Google Cloud Messaging.

-// Insert a screenshot image
+// TODO Insert a screenshot image

 3. Add your API Key to the API Key field and click Save.

-// Insert a screenshot image
+// TODO Insert a screenshot image

 If it saved correctly you will see a green badge with a white checkmark in it.
 Now your app is setup with GCM.